 What meat is best for crockpot meatballs?

-Ground beef is a favorite for its richness, but turkey offers a lighter option.
-For a vegan alternative, consider using lentils or plant-based meat substitutes.
+Ground beef is popular for its richness, but turkey or chicken are leaner.
+For a plant-based option try lentils or vegan meat substitutes.

 Can you cook frozen meatballs in a crockpot?